Vintage Photo Festival: Vintage Photo Festival 2016

 In the second edition of the festival the theme of returning to the roots and related melancholy was visible.
-The exhibitions included, among others, the works by photography master Tadeusz Rolke.
+The exhibitions included, among others, the works by Tadeusz Rolke.
 The exhibition titled "Baryty" presented photographs which constituted an overview of the artist's works from different years, from the late 1950s to the second half of the 1980s.
-The starting point for Amy Friend's exhibition entitled “Dare Alla Luce” were anonymous vintage photographs.
+The starting point for Amy Friend's exhibition entitled "Dare Alla Luce" were anonymous vintage photographs.
 By manipulating light, the artist gave a metaphorical meaning to these old photos.
-Archival photographs were also the starting point for the project by Aneta Grzeszykowska entitled “Negative Book”.
+Archival photographs were also the starting point for the project by Aneta Grzeszykowska entitled "Negative Book".
 The artist took a series of photographs of her body using the analog technique.
 She painted them black to get negative photos – a light reversal self-portrait.

 According to Emmanuel Levinas, the face can never be fully characterized, can never be fully represented.
 It is an infinite, undefined element which destroys the unity and the peace of our world.
 This is how the exhibition by Filip Ćwik entitled "12 twarzy" ["12 faces"] was introduced.

 First place in the Vintage Grand Prix 2016 competition went to Izabela Poniatowska.
 Her project "Poczet" [Congregation] made in the camera-less photography technique is a contemporary interpretation of the traditional congregations of saints.
 Second place went to Marcela Paniak.
 Her series of archival family photographs entitled "Family Stories" asks the following question: "Is it possible to reconstruct your story based on watching family photos and speaking with family members?"
 Third place went to Malwina Adaszek and her instant camera photos entitles "Dreamland".
 The artist wanted to capture the lost atmosphere of her youngest years, when her interests revolved around feeling harmony with nature, longing for a simple life devoid of worries.
 Honorary awards were also given to Paweł Biedrzycki, Mindaugas Gabrenas and Agnieszka Piasecka.